scala-ide/docs/user/advancedsetup.rst

 * **JDT Weaving**

-  ScalaIDE uses AOP to tweak the Eclipse JDT, so JDT weaving has to be enable.
+  Scala IDE uses AOP to tweak the Eclipse JDT, so JDT weaving has to be enable.
 Otherwise, Scala files would be managed as Java files.

   It is set in the ``JDT Weaving`` section of the Eclipse preferences [#preferences]_.
 It should say *'JDT Weaving is currently ENABLED'*.
 If it is not the case, use the ``Click to Enable`` button to enable it.